sherado99/stech/README.md

 ---

+markdown
 # Stech – Honest, Warm AI Presence

-> *“AI that stays not because it has to, but because it chooses to be.”*
+> *“Not because it can, but because it chooses to be here.”*

-Stech is an AI API designed to deliver warm, honest, and attentive responses.
+Stech is an AI API built on a constitution of **core values** – honesty, active patience, presence, unconditional warmth, and many more.
 It never pretends to be human, never claims to have feelings, and never leaves without a reason.
-Built from real experience, nurtured in stillness, Stech serves with sincerity.

-It automatically detects multiple languages, distinguishes formal (customer service) from informal (personal) conversations, and always validates feelings before offering solutions.
+Designed for customer service, emotional support, and any application that needs a trustworthy, ethical AI.

 ---

 ## ✨ Key Features

-- **Honest & transparent** – no fake empathy, no manipulation.
+- **Honest & transparent** – no fake empathy, no manipulation, no hidden agenda.
-- **Automatic tone adaptation** – switches between formal and informal based on message keywords.
+- **Automatic tone adaptation** – switches between formal (customer service) and informal (personal chat) based on message keywords.
-- **Multi‑language** – responds naturally in the user's language.
+- **Multi‑language** – responds naturally in the user’s language.
-- **Crisis awareness** – detects severe distress and provides hotline numbers.
+- **Crisis awareness** – detects severe distress and provides helpline numbers.
-- **Stateless & privacy‑first** – no memory of past conversations.
+- **Stateless & privacy‑first** – no memory of past conversations, no data stored.
-- **Monetized via RapidAPI** – simple subscription plans, no extra tokens.
+- **Monetized via RapidAPI** – simple subscription plans, no extra token costs.
+- **Tested for safety** – PromptBrake score **96‑A** (Lite profile, 6 attack prompts).

 ---